Sectorial descent for wrapped Fukaya categories: Statement of results

-To identify the morphism $L\to K$ in the Reeb chord surgery exact triangle as $\gamma$, we consider testing the exact triangle (produced by Proposition \ref{cobordismtwisted}) against $A=L^w$, a positive wrapping of $L$ which wraps through the surgery locus (thus creating an intersection point with $K$) but not farther.
-The cycle in $HW^\bullet(L,K)$ we are looking for is thus represented by the image of the continuation element under the map
+Proposition \ref{cobordismtwisted} produces the surgery exact triangle (Proposition \ref{handlecone}), except we need a further argument to identify the morphism $L\to K$ with $\gamma$.
+We consider testing the exact triangle against $A=L^w$, a positive wrapping of $L$ which wraps through the surgery locus (thus creating an intersection point with $K$) but not farther.
+The cycle in $HW^\bullet(L,K)$ we are looking for is thus represented by the image of the continuation map under the map

 forming the differential on the right side of \eqref{complexiso} with $A=L^w$.
 Since $HF^\bullet(L^w,K)=\ZZ$ is generated freely by (the intersection point corresponding to) the short Reeb chord $\gamma$, this proves the desired statement up to an unknown integer factor.
 If this integer factor were divisible by a prime $p$, then there would be a quasi-isomorphism $L\#_\gamma K=L\oplus K$ over $\ZZ/p$.
-We can preclude the existence of such a quasi-isomorphism (in a further stopped Fukaya category) by testing both sides against a suitably chosen small Lagrangian disk linking both $L$ and $K$ but unlinked with $L\#_\gamma K$.
+We can preclude the existence of such a quasi-isomorphism (in a further stopped Fukaya category) by testing both sides against a suitably chosen Lagrangian disk linking both $L$ and $K$ but unlinked with $L\#_\gamma K$.

-Now the following geometric fact (proved in \S\ref{wrapishandlesection} and motivated in Figure \ref{figureonehandlecancel}) together with Proposition \ref{handlecone} yields the wrapping exact triangle Theorem \ref{wrapcone} (modulo identifying the morphism $L^w\to L$ in the exact triangle as the continuation map, which requires an extra argument):